SimpleChainFans/document/en/19_understandSolidity/README.md

 - No state variables
 - Unable to inherit or be inherited
-- Unable to receive Sipc coins
+- Unable to receive SIMPLE coins

 （These restrictions may be lifted in the future）